olimorris/onedarkpro.nvim/README.md

       virtual_text = "NONE", -- Style that is applied to virtual text },
   options = {
-      bold = false, -- Use the themes opinionated bold styles? italic = false, -- Use the themes opinionated italic styles? underline = false, -- Use the themes opinionated underline styles? undercurl = false, -- Use the themes opinionated undercurl styles? cursorline = false, -- Use cursorline highlighting? transparency = false, -- Use a transparent background? terminal_colors = false, -- Use the theme's colors for Neovim's :terminal? window_unfocussed_color = false, -- When the window is out of focus, change the normal background?
+      bold = false, -- Use the colorscheme's opinionated bold styles? italic = false, -- Use the colorscheme's opinionated italic styles? underline = false, -- Use the colorscheme's opinionated underline styles? undercurl = false, -- Use the colorscheme's opinionated undercurl styles? cursorline = false, -- Use cursorline highlighting? transparency = false, -- Use a transparent background? terminal_colors = false, -- Use the colorscheme's colors for Neovim's :terminal? window_unfocussed_color = false, -- When the window is out of focus, change the normal background?
   }
 })